datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_1_50d2db29b3db8d93542da0d39fcc8cb0.md

 `@script`
-The first of those simple hyperparameters is going to be C.  C is the parameter which is used for inverse regularization.
+The first of those hyperparameters is going to be C.  C is the parameter which is used for inverse regularization.
 This is a value that is used to help us prevent our model from overfitting to the training set as is the case with most machine learning models.
 Remember, the smaller the C value, the stronger the regularization.